hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/affiliated_products_generator.md

 4. **Clearer Assertions:** Assertions are more explicit about what the expected outputs are.

-5. **Error Handling:** The test for `no affiliate links` demonstrates how to use `pytest.warns` to check for specific warnings.
+5. **Error Handling:** The test for `no affiliate links` demonStartes how to use `pytest.warns` to check for specific warnings.
 Crucially, the test for empty `prod_ids` input is added to check the handling of empty input lists.

 **How to Run the Tests:**